 Bulletin #2172, Raspberry and Blackberry Varieties for Maine

-Always start with high-quality planting stock.
-Poor plant material guarantees a poor planting.
+Always start a new raspberry bed with high-quality planting stock.
+Poor plant material guarantees poor planting.
 Order your plants from a reputable source, and look for nurseries that sell plants from certified virus-free stock.
-Then you can be sure that the plants have been tested and found free of common viruses.
-Virus-free plants have the best growth and productivity, and will live longer.
+This way you can be sure that the plants have been tested and found free of common viruses.
+Virus-free plants offer the best growth and productivity and will help the bed live longer.

-Order your plants in the fall and early winter for spring planting to avoid running into limited supplies.
+Order your plants in the fall and early winter to plant next spring to avoid running into limited supplies.
 (Fall planting is not recommended in Maine.)
-Ask for a shipping date based on the date you plan to plant.
+Ask for a shipping date based on the date you plan to plant in the spring.

 If you order raspberry plants from other countries, such as Canada, import permits are required.
 The plants may also have to undergo a post-entry quarantine.
-For more details on importing raspberry plants, contact the Maine Department of Agriculture, Food and Rural Resources at 28 State House Station, Augusta, Maine 04333-0028, or by phone at (207) 287-7602.
+For more details on importing raspberry plants, contact the Maine Department of Agriculture, Conservation and Forestry at 28 State House Station, Augusta, Maine 04333-0028, or by phone at 207.287.3891.

 Types of Brambles

-Purple and black raspberries do not withstand cold temperatures as well as some red raspberry varieties.
-Most will winter-kill to the snowline if temperatures drop to -15°F. This is why there are few commercial plantings in Maine.
+Purple raspberries, black raspberries, and blackberries do not withstand cold temperatures as well as most red raspberries.
+These often will winter-kill to the snowline if temperatures drop to -15°F. This is why there are few commercial plantings in Maine.
 These types of berries are also more prone to certain viral and fungal infections and need extra care.

 Types of Planting and Growing Stock